Caroline's Cooking

 However hot Italian sausages, to me, are not really one to eat just as they are with some sides, as we would with most others.
 Instead, I've tended to break it up and use it with pasta.
 It's something that works so well as there's so much flavor in there already and, being Italian seasoning, pasta is a natural pairing.

-When today's Sunday Supper theme of skillet meals was announced I knew I had to play around with previous versions to make this spicy sausage pasta skillet, and it was an instant hit.
+I've gradually played around with the idea to get to this spicy sausage pasta skillet, and it was an instant hit.
 So much flavor, so easy with only one pan and 7 ingredients, it will soon be a regular on your table.

 Spicy sausage pasta skillet